 In Boho style, anything can go.
 A single room can contain a mixture of patterns and prints.
 You can go for high contrast with opposing colors, or add a bit of cohesiveness by having various shades of the same color in different prints.
 Colors are very vibrant for a more ethnic look, especially in warm tones such as reds, pink, and oranges.
 Keep the space neutral with white walls and simple flooring, then layer on the colors and textures.

 The bohemian design has an abundance of layers.
 Try layering area rugs upon one another for a tossed and carefree look.
 Beds are covered in various layers of sheets and blankets.
-When layering, stick to 3 or 5 different items to avoid being overburdened.
+When layering, stick to 3 or 5 different items to avoid overdoing it.
 Then decide which item will be more prominently displayed on the top layer, and expose an edge of the other 2 layers.

 Find Your Design Style Mix